polycrate/polycrate/README.md

 ### Release a new version

+- Create a changelog and fill in necessary information for the release: `make changelog`
 - Make sure the workspace is clean: `git status`
 - Once the workspace is clean, run `make next` to see the next computed version
 - If everything fits, run `make tag` - this will create and push a new tag